Find Cheap Auto Insurance Quotes in Your Area

 - You didn't drive the vehicle during the time it was uninsured (for example, if it was in storage due to seasonal use).

-If you wish to reinstate your license or registration, you'll first need to pay all fees associated with your suspension, such as the $25 lapse fee or a fine imposed due to a traffic violation.
+To reinstate your license or registration, you'll need to pay all fees associated with your suspension, such as the $25 lapse fee or a fine imposed due to a traffic violation.
 Additionally, you'll need to wait for your suspension period to finish.
 Once you've satisfied the requirements of your offense, you can begin the process to reinstate your driving privileges.

 - Reference number